Willo84uk/nc-news/README.md

 # Northcoders News API

+To setup the project, you will need to create two .env files:

+.env.test
+.env.development

+Into each of these files you will need to add the following:

+PGDATABASE=(YOUR DATABASE NAME HERE)

-You will need to create two .env files for your project: .env.test and .env.development.
-Into each, add PGDATABASE=, with the correct database name for that environment (see /db/setup.sql for the database names).
-Double check that these .env files are .gitignored.
+Ensure you use the correct database name for that environment, review /db/setup.sql for the default database names.

+If you choose to use alternate db names then ensure these are used in the appropriate .env files.